GalaxysSoftware/.github/profile/README.md

 ---

 # Who are we?:
-Galaxy's Software is an amazing team of talented individuals who come together to create software for the sheer joy and passion of it.
-We love what we do and have a great time working together! 🚀✨
+Galaxy's Software is just a couple of dudes making stuff for fun.

 # What Projects have we made:

-We're hustling on multiple projects, ensuring they reach their full potential before unveiling them to the world.
-Quality is our top priority, we're also conducting thorough beta testing to gather feedback and ensure our projects are polished before their official release!
-We're planning to open beta testing to more people so stay tuned!
+Not Too much yet, however we are working on some cool stuff, so stay tuned for that.

 Check out some of our siily projects while you wait :)